Conspiracy of the Pintos: Causes

-P. Kamat writes that the protests of the various priests she studied for their non-submission to the Portuguese authority in Goa were by and large manifestations of their immediate personal grievances arising out of racial discrimination and administrative abuses.
+P. Kamat writes that the protests of the various priests she studied for their non-submission to the Portuguese authority in Goa were by and large manifestations of personal grievances arising out of nepotism and class envy.

+Dr. Celsa Pinto states that the American War of Independence influenced many Goans living in Lisbon.

-José António and Caetano visited Rome and Portugal to plead for their appointment as Bishops in Southern India dioceses, but these Goan priests were bypassed in favour of the local South Indian St. Thomas clerics (e.g. Bishop Joseph Kariattil) for the appointment to the vacant sees of Cranganore and Mylapore.
+José António and Caetano visited Rome and Portugal to plead for their appointment as Bishops in Southern India dioceses, but these Goan priests were bypassed in favour of the local South Indian clerics (e.g. Bishop Joseph Kariattil) for the appointment to the vacant sees of Cranganore and Mylapore.
 As a result of this refusal, they hatched the conspiracy along with Abbé Faria.
 They also managed to obtain the sympathy of similarly disaffected Christians in the Army and local clergy.

-The conspirators also negotiated secretly with Tippu Sultan, the ruler of Mysore, inviting him to invade and conquer Goa after they had thrown Goa into disorder.
+The conspirators also negotiated secretly with Tippu Sultan, the ruler of Mysore, inviting him to rule Goa after they had thrown Goa into disorder.

 The conspiracy was revealed by a Goan Catholic baker from Salcette to the authorities (the conspirators had approached him to poison the Army's bread supplies), thereby preventing invasion from the Muslim sultanate and similar ill-treatment of Goan Catholics as what was taking place during the Captivity of Mangalorean Catholics at Seringapatam.

 Aftermath

-The conspiracy being made known to the authorities, they took vigorous steps to pre-empt it.
+The conspiracy being made known to the authorities; they took vigorous steps to pre-empt it.
 Some of the conspirators fled in disguise to British territory.
 However, the authorities arrested and punished 47 persons, including 17 priests and seven army officers.

-The area around the present day GPO (General Post Office) in Panjim is called São Tomé.
+The area around the present-day GPO (General Post Office) in Panjim is called São Tomé.
 The present GPO building used to be the old tobacco house, and the building to its right was the Government Mint.
-The area in front of these buildings was the old Panjim pillory and used to be the site of public executions, and was where fifteen conspirators of the failed revolt were executed.
+The area in front of these buildings was the old Panjim pillory and used to be the site of public executions and was where fifteen conspirators of the failed revolt were executed.

 Gonçalves fled to British territory and lived the remainder of his life as an English teacher in Calcutta.
-Abbé Faria teamed up with the French Revolutionaries and participated along with the "juring" clerics in the Revolutionaries' brutal persecution of the Catholic Church in France and elsewhere.
+Abbé Faria teamed up with the revolutionaries of the French Revolution and participated along with the "juring" clerics in the Revolutionaries' brutal persecution of the Catholic Church in France and elsewhere.
+Two Pinto brothers Lt.
+Col Francisco and Jose Antonio joined the army of the Maratha Empire under Baji Rao II and fought against the British in the Second Anglo-Maratha War and Third Anglo-Maratha War.